IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 **Create directory for notes files, paper drafts, temporary files etc.**
-I usually create another directory to store notes I make about a submission, the paper drafts and any other files they might send by email etc. Something like /uod/idr/filesets/idr0038-held-kidneylightsheet/2017-notes-extras
+Usually,  another directory is created to store notes made about a submission, the paper drafts and any other files they might send by email etc. Something like /uod/idr/filesets/idr0038-held-kidneylightsheet/2017-notes-extras